ellysh/video-game-bots/InGameBots/protection.md

 10\.
 Continue execution of the TestApplication by *F9* key.

-You will see that a debugger has not been detected after these actions.
-But there is the same check for debugger presence on the next iteration of the `while` loop.
-This means that you should repeat described actions each time when the check happens.
+You will see that a debugger is not detected after modification of the CPU register.
+But the same check for debugger will happen on the next iteration of the `while` loop.
+This means that you should repeat described actions on each iteration.

 Another way to avoid the debugger detection is to make a permanent patch of the TestApplication code, which is already loaded in memory.
 This is an algorithm to do it:

 1\.
 Launch OllyDbg debugger and open the "TestApplication.exe" binary to start its debugging.

 2\.
-Find a place of the "IsDebuggerPresent" function call in code of TestApplication with the "Names in TestApplication" window and "Search - References to..." dialog.
+Find a place where the "IsDebuggerPresent" function is call.

 3\.
-Select by left click the `JE SHORT 01371810` instruction, which follows the `IsDebuggerPresent` function call and the `TEST EAX,EAX` instruction.
+Select by left click the `JE SHORT 01371810` instruction, which follows a call of the `IsDebuggerPresent` function and the `TEST EAX,EAX` line.
 Press *Space* key to edit selected instruction.

 4\.
-Change the `JE SHORT 01371810` instruction to the `JNE SHORT 01371810` one in the "Assemble" dialog.
+Change the `JE SHORT 01371810` line to the `JNE SHORT 01371810` one in the "Assemble" dialog.
 Then press the "Assemble" button:

 ![Hack the TestApplication](byte-hack-ollydbg.png)

 5\.
 Continue execution of the TestApplication by *F9* key.

-OllyDbg debugger will not be detected after this.
-What our change of the [`JE`](https://en.wikibooks.org/wiki/X86_Assembly/Control_Flow#Jump_on_Equality) instruction to the [`JNE`](https://en.wikibooks.org/wiki/X86_Assembly/Control_Flow#Jump_on_Inequality) one means?
-Actually, we inverted the logic of this `if` condition in the `TestApplication.cpp` source file:
+OllyDbg debugger is not detected after this patch.
+What does our change of the [`JE`](https://en.wikibooks.org/wiki/X86_Assembly/Control_Flow#Jump_on_Equality) line to the [`JNE`](https://en.wikibooks.org/wiki/X86_Assembly/Control_Flow#Jump_on_Inequality) one mean?
+Actually, we have inverted the logic of this `if` condition:
 ```C++
 		if (IsDebuggerPresent())
 		{